 That’s where I come in.
-You’re not alone, and I can help you and your kids.
+You’re not alone, and I can help you.

 A part of you may be feeling like you’re failing as a parent and you just don’t know how to help them or what to do anymore.
 This can be a tough time to navigate, but you don’t have to go through it alone.

-Together, your child and I will explore different solutions and discover new ways of handling emotions and dealing with difficult situations.
+Together, your teen and I will explore different solutions and discover new ways of handling emotions and dealing with difficult situations.

 As the parent, you are the expert on your child and the most important person in their life.
 This means you are also a super important part of the treatment process.
 When I get the opportunity to work with your kid, it’s important to me that we collaborate and work together to help your child through their struggles.

-When I work with your kid or teen, I would hope to meet with you, the parent, bi-weekly or monthly (depending on the need) in a separate session, where we can discuss ways to best help your kid outside of our therapeutic work.
+When I work with your teen, I would hope to meet with you, the parent, bi-weekly or monthly (depending on the need) in a separate session, where we can discuss ways to best help your child outside of our therapeutic work.

 Parents often feel overwhelmed and worried about their children – struggling to connect with, understand, and effectively set boundaries for their kids – especially after experiencing a loss, divorce, or other major life transitions.
 You may feel you need help navigating life as a single-parent or a co-parent and want to develop the skills to support your kids through this difficult time.

 We will talk about the ways you feel connected to your kids as well as the ways you feel you might have lost your connection to them – like there is a barrier you can’t seem to break through.
 This may bring up memories from your own childhood, of being a kid and being parented.
 We can explore the ways this might be impacting your current relationship with your kids.